Rio Verde, Arizona: Community characteristics

-Rio Verde is an established, member-owned and -governed active adult golfing and lifestyle community and should not be confused with adjacent Rio Verde Foothills.
+Rio Verde is an established, member-owned and -governed active adult golfing and lifestyle community not to be confused with the adjacent Rio Verde Foothills.
 It is located near the Verde River and adjacent to the Tonto National Forest, the McDowell Mountain Regional Park, and the Fort McDowell Yavapai Nation.
 As of the 2020 census there were 1,676 housing units in the community, of which 1,215 were occupied by residents.
 The total developed area of the planned community, as of 2021, was 2.2 sqmi, or 1408 acre, compared to 4.3 sqmi for the entire CDP.
 Rio Verde Community Church provides both interdenominational and Catholic services.

 Rio Verde is an age-restricted community or "adult community", which means one member of each household must be at least 55 years of age and no person under 19 can be a permanent resident of the community.
 The community is governed by a homeowners' association under Arizona's planned community statutes.